python-ldap/python-ldap/Doc/reference/ldap.rst

    The connection is automatically unbound and closed when the LDAP object is deleted.

-   Internally :py:class:`LDAPObject` is set to :py:class:`~ldap.ldapobject.SimpleLDAPObject` by default.
+   :py:class:`LDAPObject` is an alias of :py:class:`~ldap.ldapobject.SimpleLDAPObject`, the default connection class.
+   If you wish to use a different class, instantiate it directly instead of calling :func:`initialize()`.

+   (It is also possible, but not recommended, to change the default by setting ``ldap.ldapobject.LDAPObject`` to a different class.)

 .. autoclass:: ldap.ldapobject.SimpleLDAPObject